willymcallister/willymcallister.github.io/_drafts/charge.md

 # Draft

-Electricity begins with the concepts of *electric force* and *charge*.
+Electricity begins with *electric force*.
+We explain electric force by saying there is something called *charge*, a property of matter.

 * Will be replaced with the ToC
 {:toc}